The mortgage guarantee scheme

-The mortgage guarantee scheme offers lenders the option to purchase a guarantee on mortgages where a borrower has a deposit of only 5%.
+The scheme offers lenders the option to purchase a guarantee on mortgages where a borrower has a deposit of only 5%.

 The guarantee compensates mortgage lenders for a portion of net losses suffered in the event of repossession.
 The guarantee applies down to 80% of the purchase value of the guaranteed property covering 95% of these net losses.
 The lender therefore retains a 5% risk in the portion of losses covered by the guarantee.
-This ensures that the lender retains some risk in every loan they originate.
+This ensures that the lender retains some risk in every loan they lend.

 The government is committed to making the aspiration of home ownership a reality for as many households as possible.
 It wants current and future generations to experience the benefits of owning their own home, in the same way as their parents and grandparents.

-The effects of COVID-19 had left lenders reluctant to independently offer 95% Loan-to-Value mortgage products, with only 8 products available nationwide in January 2021, compared to 386 products available in December 2019, meaning some creditworthy households could not get a mortgage.
+The effects of COVID-19 left lenders reluctant to independently offer 95% Loan-to-Value mortgage products, with only 8 products available nationwide in January 2021, compared to 386 products available in December 2019, meaning some creditworthy households could not get a mortgage.

 Increasing the availability of 95% Loan-to-Value mortgages has helped support First Time Buyers with smaller deposits take that all important first step onto the housing ladder.
 In addition, the scheme has supported existing homeowners who wish to move, adding movement into the housing market and freeing up additional supply of affordable homes for First Time Buyers.

 The mortgage guarantee scheme offers lenders the option to purchase a guarantee on mortgages which compensates the mortgage lenders for a portion of net losses suffered in the event of repossession.
 The borrowers who take out any mortgage product under the scheme will remain responsible for repayments in the same way as a normal mortgage.

-The scheme will continue to support responsible lending, meaning borrowers must continue to pass all the usual affordability tests set out by lenders, the FCA and Financial Policy Committee (FPC) in order to access a mortgage under the guarantee.
+The scheme will continue to support responsible lending, meaning borrowers must continue to pass all the usual affordability tests set out by lenders, the Financial Conduct Authority and Financial Policy Committee in order to access a mortgage under the guarantee.

 No, although it is important to note that the interest rate charged on mortgage products is set at the discretion of each lender.